Not Chess Accessibility Report

 All Dialogue is Voice Acted (Or No Speech In Game): All of the game dialogue and narrative can be voiced, or there is no speech in the game.
 This means there is no requirement to read the dialogue and narrative text to play the game.

 Similar Games With More Accessibility Features for Reading

 If you want to play Not Chess, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-We haven’t documented any accessibility features for Navigation in Not Chess which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We haven’t documented any accessibility features for Navigation in Not Chess which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Not Chess, and offer accessibility features for Navigation: